New Orleans' jail system was troubled decades before 10 inmates made an audacious escape

 A dozen years and tens of millions of dollars later, much of that makeover remains an aspiration despite oversight from a federal judge and the U.S. Justice Department.

-The city's correctional chaos reached a new nadir last week when a lone civilian guard monitoring the facility stepped away to get food, allowing 10 inmates to yank open a faulty cell door, remove a toilet and escape through a hole in the wall where steel bars had been cut away.
+The city's correctional chaos reached a new nadir last week when a guard stepped away to get food, allowing 10 inmates to yank open a faulty cell door, remove a toilet and escape through a hole in the wall where steel bars had been cut away.
 No one noticed the men scaling a fence and sprinting across an interstate around 1 a.m.
 Hours passed before the public or even law enforcement was notified.

 The dysfunction dates back generations and continued even after the 2015 opening of the state-of-the-art Orleans Justice Center, billed as a $150 million panacea when it replaced its seemingly-cursed predecessor.
 There were major issues with the building from the outset, including a lack of supervision and adequate housing for mentally ill inmates.